josephg/egwalker-paper/reg-text.typ

 Automerge's merge times on traces C1 and C2 are outliers.
 This appears to be a bug, which we have reported.

 When merging an event graph with very high concurrency (like A2), the performance of #algname is highly dependent on the order in which events are traversed.
-A poorly chosen traversal order can make this trace as much as 8$times$ slower to merge, and our topological sort algorithm (@graph-walk) tries to avoid such pathological cases.
+A poorly chosen traversal order can make this trace as much as 8$times$ slower to merge.
+Our topological sort algorithm (@graph-walk) tries to avoid such pathological cases.
+// (Seph) This is no longer true - I optimised it.
-However, the topological sort itself also takes time: in the C1 and C2 traces, about 40% of the runtime is the topological sort, as there are thousands of tiny branch and merge points due to the fine-grained concurrency.
+// However, the topological sort itself also takes time: in the C1 and C2 traces, about 40% of the runtime is the topological sort, as there are thousands of tiny branch and merge points due to the fine-grained concurrency.

 == RAM usage